 With a trail weight of 3-pounds, 1.4 ounces, taking a 1-person tent will usually save most recreational backpackers 1-2 pounds over a larger tent.
-Since I also like to carry fly fishing gear and a solid first-aid kit, having a 1-person backpacking tent option is important as I’m loading up my pack.
+Since I also like to carry fly fishing gear and a solid first-aid kit, having a simple 1-person backpacking tent option is important as I’m loading up my pack.

 The North Face Stormbreak 1 Tent Review: Overall Design

 We already covered the x-pole design, but how does it set up?
 Like any typical x-pole tent: Spread the tent out, extend the poles, jam the pole ends into the perfectly sized holes in the straps at each corner, and clip the tent to the poles.
 Toss the rain fly over the top, clip the corners of the fly into the matching corners of the tent’s floor, tighten, connect the fly to the poles with the attached connectors, then stake it all down with the included stakes.

 That was probably harder to read than it is to do in real life — setup is fast and simple.